 Many organisations have now adopted dynamic operating models where people may work from home permanently or on a part-time basis.
-These models have increased reliance on IT technology which has proven to be very attractive for cyber criminals who are seeking to capitalise on extended IT networks by exploiting weaknesses in organisational defences.
+These models have increased reliance on IT technology which has proven to be extremely attractive for cyber criminals who are seeking to capitalise on extended IT networks by exploiting weaknesses in organisational defences5.

-QBE Europe have set out a list of their top tips for you to effectively manage your own cyber security:
+QBE Europe have set out a list of their top tips for you to effectively manage your own fraud risk: